Rumpelstiltskin: W... well... you have my wife.

-Put simply, these are people who prefer their sex buddies married, in a relationship or otherwise romantically involved.
-Perhaps it's the challenge involved in getting a committed partner to be unfaithful, or perhaps they have a morbid fascination with monogamy.
+Put simply, these are people who prefer their sex buddies married, in a relationship, or otherwise romantically involved.
+Perhaps it's the challenge involved in getting a committed partner to be unfaithful, perhaps they have a morbid fascination with monogamy, or perhaps the idea of seducing another person's lover and emasculating them gives them a feeling of superiority.
 For whatever reason, they'll bed a married woman in her husband's own home while he works late, or take a guy home with them from the club after seeing him with his girlfriend, and be completely okay with this behaviour.

 A male Serial Homewrecker will be seen as the sexual competitor he is but rarely an actual antagonist, even if the main character is also male.
 Instead, he is way more likely to pass off as a regular lady killer or a Chick Magnet, just a less ethical one, since he's usually motivated by sexual gratification and the thrill of the challenge to be better in bed than their target's husbands, especially if said husband is richer than him.
 In any case, his casual flings and flirts are usually not depicted as direct threats to a marriage, just regular gallivanting since he never wants the married women he has sex with to leave their husbands and kids for him, he just wants the good sex with a woman willing to experiment in bed what she won't do with her husband.
 Typically, a male Serial Homewrecker is a Hunk or Tall, Dark, and Handsome to explain his success with women and, when it's brought up, very well endowed downstairs.